syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.
+&#35;NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/15.png](Calculate-functions_images/Calculate-functions_img81.png)

+_QUARTILE.EXC_

 ### QUARTILE.INC